SergioZ3R0/Sergio-Code/cyberSec/pythonRandsomware/README.md

 - `darthvader.py`: This script encrypts all non-critical system files in the current directory and sends the encryption key to a specified host.
 - `decrypt.py`: This script decrypts all files in the current directory using a provided encryption key.
+- `window.py`: Shows a simple windos with some information to make the victim pay the rescue

 ## Usage